 • Restrict red meat, processed meat and fried foods.

-• Eat plenty of vegetables, seeds and nuts which are rich sources of soluble fiber.
+• Eat plenty of vegetables, fruits, seeds and nuts which are rich sources of soluble fiber.

 • Try to exercise every day.